 You might also like: Icebergs and Prehistoric Fjords | A Guide to Kayaking in Norway

-10. Mount Fløyen, Hordaland
+10. Mount Fløyen, Sognefjord/ Hardangerfjord

 Start at the funicular station and follow the marked road towards Blåmansveien.
 Follow the signposts left and walk past the unmissable domed rain shelter (you could stop here for a picnic) to the steps of Fløyvarden cairn – offering awesome views from 393 metres above sea level.
 From the cairn, walk through the forest and cross a small footbridge into a clearing high above Bergen.
+If you want an even easier hike you can take the funicular all the way up to the summit, and then stroll back down.

 Closest town: Bergen

-11. Mount Ulriken, Byfjorden
+11. Mount Ulriken, Sognefjord/ Hardangerfjord

-Walking Time: 2 hours
+- Walking time: 2 hours (one way)

 Start behind the cable car station at Ulriksbanen and follow the marked track.
 The track winds through the thick green forest, past traditional wooden houses and over small bridges.
 Pass the biking track and walk through the car park at Montana.
 Before you know it, you will come face to face with the endless natural views surrounding Bergen.
+Take the cable car back down or double the distance of the hike by returning on foot.

 Closest town: Bergen